AbduDark/Ahmed_Elsisi/replit.md

 - **Delivery Tracking**: Manages customer assignment and expected delivery dates with 3-day pre-delivery and overdue alerts.
 - **Backup & Restore**: Manual and automatic (24-hour) backup system with restore functionality and cleanup of old backups.
 - **Reporting**: Export functionality for lines and groups to Excel and PDF formats, including provider-specific branding and statistics.
+- **Excel Import**: Smart import from Excel files with intelligent column detection supporting Arabic/English headers (with or without headers).
+Auto-validates national IDs (14 digits) and phone numbers (11 digits starting with 01).
+Internal ID generated from row number.

 ### Data Architecture
 - **Relationships**: Groups can have many Lines (1:Many).